|Date Range||1400 - 1499|

 |Material||Metal, Mercuric Gild, Painted Face/Hair, Precious Stone, Stone Inset: Turquoise|

 In art there are two main types of Akshobhya Buddha appearance, the first is where he appears in the guise of a classic Buddha wearing the monk’s attire and having the ushnisha on the crown of the head.
 The second type is where Akshobhya has the appearance of a peaceful deity and is adorned with a crown, jewelry and heavenly garments.
-It is unusual for Akshobhya to hold the vajra in the extended right hand.
-Typically it is upright standing on the palm of the left hand in the lap.
-The monk’s begging bowl is also an unusual attribute for Akshobhya.
+In either form, it is unusual for Akshobhya to hold the vajra in the extended right hand.
+Typically for both the vajra is upright standing on the palm of the left hand in the lap.
+The monk’s begging bowl, as found with this sculpture, is also an unusual attribute for Akshobhya.

 The identification of the style and sculptural atelier is based on the raised floral patterns of the robes, along with the turquoise stone insets, and the additional incising and scrollwork patterns on the robes.
-Comparable imagery can be found at Gyantse Palkor Chode in the mural paintings.
+Comparable imagery can be found with other Sonam Gyaltsen atelier works and comparably at Gyantse Palkor Chode in the mural paintings.

 "Arising in the eastern direction is Akshobhya on an elephant, lotus and moon throne; with a body blue in colour the right hand is placed in the mudra of pressing down."
 (Dragpa Gyaltsen, 1147-1216).